robert-melena/cs3338-ChatBoxAI-Final-Project/README.md

 1. Navigate to the `docs/` folder.
 2. Open a `.tex` file in a LaTeX editor (Overleaf, TeXShop, etc.).
 3. Compile to PDF to view the formatted document.

-No actual code is required to run for this course project; the focus is on the design and documentation artifacts.